Confirm-Solutions/imprint/docs/design/model/model.md

 # Model

-Model classes are at the heart of `kevlar` as they define all simulation-specific routines, model-specific kevlar bound quantities, and any global configurations for the model.
+Model classes are at the heart of `imprint` as they define all simulation-specific routines, model-specific imprint bound quantities, and any global configurations for the model.
 This document will explain in detail the design of our model classes.